GleitonFranco/host-my-jar/README.md

 # Generic Jar Infra CDK Java project

-Project using CDK development with Java.
+Project using CDK development with Java.<br>
-Automation AWS Infrastructure As a Code (IaaC), for the particular scenario:
+Automation AWS Infrastructure As a Code (IaaC), for the particular scenario: we want to deploy a Spring Boot jar, supplying a previously filled database and authorization to access S3 buckets.

+## Stacks
 * VPS: integration of the AWS objects;
 * EC2: hosting a Java 17 executable jar using Spring Boot on the port 5000;
     * Amazon Linux 2023;